MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 The Exchange administrator can provide the Azure AD group that contains all the users that they want to exclude (for example, CEOs or vice presidents).

 **What level of access do administrators have?**<br>
 The Dynamics 365 administrator must enable the feature in Dynamics 365 Sales, and the Exchange administrator must enable it in Exchange Online.
-Enabling the feature establishes a connection between Dynamics 365 Sales and Exchange Online, so data can be exchanged between the systems.<!--note from editor: Edit okay?
-"Within the subsystems" wasn't clear to me (also, "subsystems" isn't meaningfully defined in our style guides).--> If any of the administrators disable it, the data won't be visible on the who knows who widget.
+Enabling the feature establishes a connection between Dynamics 365 Sales and Exchange Online, so data can be exchanged between the systems.
+If any of the administrators disable it, the data won't be visible on the who knows who widget.

 ## Conversation Intelligence